 - Participation in activities or therapies as recommended as part of individual support plan.

 - Religious observance – The Education Act 1996 S444(3) (c), states ‘’on any day exclusively set apart for religious observance by the religious body to which his/her parent belongs’’.

 - To attend a wedding or funeral of a close relative.

-The Head teacher can determine if the absence is authorised and the length of the authorised absence.
+The Head Teacher can determine if the absence is authorised and the length of the authorised absence.
 The list above is not exhaustive and each application will be considered on the individual circumstances.

-Parents and Carers are strongly urged not to take students out of school for holidays during term time.
+Parents and carers are strongly urged not to take students out of school for holidays during term time.
 A family holiday would not normally approved unless the circumstances around the holiday were exceptional.
-In the event that Parents do need to request a holiday, it is expected that a Leave of Absence Form is submitted to the Attendance Officer at least four weeks in advance of the proposed absence.
+In the event that parents/carers do need to request a holiday, it is expected that a Leave of Absence Form is submitted to the Attendance Officer at least four weeks in advance of the proposed absence.
 All factors that need to be considered must be stated on the Leave of Absence Form.
-The Headteacher will then consider the request and inform parents of the decision in writing.
+The Head Teacher will then consider the request and inform parents of the decision in writing.
 Baysgarth School has the right to serve a Fixed Penalty Notice on Parents and Carers who insist on taking their child(ren) out of school without authorisation.
 Download the full policy below:

 - Attendance & Punctuality Policy (546.31 KB)

 - Student LOA Request Letter (283.75 KB)